salmanzafar949/Laravel-Crud-Generator/Readme.md

 php artisan crud:generate ModelName
 ```

-Just it, Now all of your `Model Controller, Migration, routes` and `Request` will be created automatically with all the code required for operations
+Just it, Now all of your `Model Controller, Migration, routes` and `Request` will be created automatically with all the code required for basic crud operations

 ## Example